 In early New England towns, the adult population gathered annually at town meeting as the local legislative body to approve budgets and new laws.
 Day-to-day operations were left to individual oversight.
 When towns became too large for individuals to handle, they elected an executive board of "selected men" to run things for the citizenry.
 Since 1726, Rye has been governed by a Board of Select Board.
 Then the Selectmen were Joseph Philbrick, William Locke, Joseph Locke, Richard Goss, John Garland, William Seavey Jr. and Richard Jenness.
-Now the Select Board members are Priscilla Jenness (term expires (2019), Phil Winslow (term expires 2020) and Keriann Roman (term expires 2021).
+Now the Select Board members are Phil Winslow (term expires 2023), Mae Bradshaw (term expires 2021) and Bill Epperson (term expires 2022)..

 Each Member of the Select Board is elected by the Town's voters to a three-year term.
-The terms are staggered so that not all the terms expire in the same year.
+The terms are staggered so that not all of the terms expire in the same year.
 "The Selectmen shall manage the prudential affairs of the town and perform the duties by law prescribed.
 A majority of the selectmen shall be competent in all cases."
 RSA 41:8.
 Their financial duties include keeping a "fair and correct account of all moneys received, all accounts and claims settled and all orders drawn upon them" and publishing an annual report to include the fund balance sheet and recent audited financial statements.
 RSA 41:9.

 The Members of the Select Board must establish and maintain internal control procedures and, annually, review and adopt an investment policy.
-The diverse powers of the Select Board include appointing and compensating municipal prosecutors, regulating use of public highways, sidewalks and commons, managing real property owned by the town (unless that power has been delegated to other public officers by town vote or is governed by other statutes); restricting watering of lawns and acquiring or selling land and/or buildings by prescribed process.
-They have no authority to sell conservation land, town forest or real estate given, devised or bequeathed to the town for charitable community purposes.
+The diverse powers of the Select Board include regulating use of public highways, sidewalks and commons, managing real property owned by the town (unless that power has been delegated to other public officers by town vote or is governed by other statutes); restricting watering of lawns and acquiring or selling land and/or buildings by prescribed process.
+They have no authority to sell conservation land, town forest or real estate given, devised or bequeathed to the town for charitable community purposes, without town voter approval.